SagarKAdhikari/drf-nested-relations/README.md

 # DRF Nested Relations

-This python package is an extension for django rest framework for  creating, updating and deleting nested relations.
-The nested relations can go to `any depth`.
+This python package is an extension for django rest framework for  creating, updating and deleting nested relations, using recursive approach so that the nested relations can go to `any depth`.

 It receives nested data as list of dictionaries.
 It works for generic relations and foreign keys for now.